 The first Louisiana state sales tax was introduced as the “Luxury Tax Act of 1936.”
 It levied 2 percent tax on what were deemed luxuries: cakes, candy, cosmetics, clothing that cost over $3, etc. These tax revenues would go toward social services, supporting “the unemployable” of Louisiana.

 Because of pricing in the 1930s, these taxes would often present as fractions of cents.
-To ensure consumers would only pay the exact tax amounts, luxury tax tokens were manufactured: very thin aluminum 1-millimeter and brass-washed 5-millimeter tokens with triangle center cutouts.
+To ensure consumers would only pay the exact tax amounts, luxury tax tokens were manufactured: very thin aluminum 1-mill and brass-washed 5-mill tokens with triangle center cutouts.
 These tokens could only be used to pay the taxes on goods, not the goods themselves.

 Before the tokens were even introduced, New Orleans merchants started protesting, claiming it was too complicated and that corner grocers and other small vendors shouldn’t be expected to do that level of calculation and bookkeeping.
 A housewife suggested reenacting the Boston Tea Party by throwing all the tokens in the Mississippi River.